-The wind in my face was bitterly cold in downtown Dallas a few years ago.
+The wind in my face was bitterly cold in downtown Dallas a few years ago since the winter weather was yet lingering.
 My continuing education classes had ended at the seminary in nearby Ft.
 Worth, so the afternoon was free for some sightseeing.

-A chill came over me independent of the temperature when I walked onto Dealey Plaza and saw firsthand those sights emblazoned in my memory: Elm Street, the triple overpass and the sixth floor window.
+A chill came over me independent of the temperature when I walked onto Dealey Plaza and saw firsthand those sights emblazoned in my memory from childhood: Elm Street, the triple overpass and the sixth-floor window.

 I thought back to that terrible Friday in November, 1963.
 Our class had just returned from lunch when Mr. Vines, our principal, made an announcement on the intercom.

-“Boys and girls,” he said, “some of you may’ve heard already that our president’s been shot.
+“Boys and girls,” he said, “some of you may have heard already that our president’s been shot.
 Let’s try to finish out the day in school and I’ll let you know the latest news when I hear more.”

 Nevertheless, the senseless death of President Kennedy so paralyzed us that I don’t remember our doing much work in school that Friday afternoon.
-I remember being glued to the television throughout the weekend and during the funeral on Monday.
+I remember my family and me glued to the old black-and-white television throughout the weekend and during the president’s funeral the next week.